AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 }
 ```

-We reset some of the default `<button>` styles and give the button fixed dimensions.
+We reset some of the default button styles and give it fixed dimensions.
 It's also a flex container for centering.

 Here's the CSS for the icon bars: